yoshtec/snapbtrex/README.md

 so, new pairs will have high value, even if they are tightly packed, while older pairs will have high value if they are far apart.

-The mechanism is completely self-contained and you can delete any snapshot manually or any files in the snapshots.

 ## Transferring Snapshots to Remote Host

-snapbtrex uses the btrfs send and recieve commands to transfer snapshots from a sendin host to a receiving host.
+snapbtrex uses the btrfs send and receive commands to transfer snapshots from a sending host to a receiving host.

 Both hosts have to be prepared as in the setup instructions if you want to call the script via cronjob.
-You can always call snapbtrex as standalone script if you have appropiate rights.
+You can always call snapbtrex as standalone script if you have appropriate rights.

 ### Setup instructions
 transfer with backups with ssh